wazuh/wazuh-dashboard-plugins/README.md

 ## Description

-This plugin for Kibana allows you to visualize and analyze Wazuh alerts stored in Elasticsearch and provides the following capabilities:
+This plugin for OpenSearch Dashboards allows you to visualize and analyze Wazuh alerts stored in OpenSearch and provides the following capabilities:

 - Search alerts classified by modules and filter them using the different views.
 You will be able to explore the alerts both at Wazuh cluster level, and in a particular agent.
 The modules, divided into the following use cases, are:
     - Security Information Management